Francis Davis

 Francis John Davis (August 30, 1946 – April 14, 2025) was an American author and journalist known for having been the jazz critic for The Village Voice and a contributing editor for The Atlantic.
-He also worked in radio and film, and taught courses on jazz and blues at the University of Pennsylvania.
+He also taught courses on jazz and blues at the University of Pennsylvania.
 He was a 1994 recipient of the Pew Fellowships in the Arts.

-Background
+Early life

 Francis John Davis was born in Philadelphia on August 30, 1946.
 He was raised in Southwest Philadelphia by his mother, who worked as a medical clerk, and his grandmother; he never knew his father.
 As a teenager, he worked part time at the Free Library of Philadelphia and graduated from John Bartram High School.
 He attended Temple University from 1964 to 1969.